 Both in-person and virtual (live and pre-recorded) options are available for this program.

-Winner of the UNIMA Citation for Excellence, three Jim Henson Foundation grants, and member of the Kennedy Center Teaching Roster, Hobey Ford is known for his excellence in puppetry performance and craft as well as his skill as a master storyteller.
-Hobey utilizes his artistic studies from the State University of New York and the University of North Carolina at Asheville to design and construct all of his Golden Rod puppets.
+“As a puppetry performer and educator, I use arts integration in all aspects of my work.
+I cover topics like migration, metamorphosis, animal behavior and folktales.
+I use multiple forms of puppetry techniques including adapted Japanese bunraku, rod puppetry from eastern Europe and shadow puppetry from China in adapted contemporary form, but give context to the original traditions.
+I make all of my puppets and after the performances I show the students how I make and manipulate the puppets using different types of intelligence: art, engineering, animal science and movement.”
+Winner of the UNIMA Citation for Excellence, three Jim Henson Foundation grants, and member of the Kennedy Center Teaching Roster, Hobey Ford is known for his excellence in puppetry performance as well as his skill as a master storyteller.
+Hobey utilizes his artistic studies from the State University of New York and the University of North Carolina at Asheville to design and construct all of his puppets.
 Hobey’s performances present puppetry styles and traditional tales from the United States and around the world.
-He provides shadow puppetry workshops for students and teachers, workshops in creating his own “foamies”ť puppets for teachers as well as writing process enhanced by puppetry for teachers and students.
+He provides shadow puppetry workshops for students and teachers as well as writing process enhanced by puppetry for teachers and students.